Peer Learning Center

 • Suggested accommodations

-After you have applied and been accepted to Northwestern, you may use our Student Intake Form to submit the above information.
-An Individualized Education Plan (IEP) or a 504 Plan can also be used as part of the documentation.
-We'll also allow alternative methods and sources of documentation as long as the essential goal of adequately describing the current impact of your disability is met.
+If you have a recent Individualized Education Plan (IEP) or a 504 Plan, submit that as well.
+We allow alternative methods and sources of documentation as long as the essential goal of adequately describing the current impact of your disability is met.

-Submit your documentation by fax, mail or email to:
+Submit your documentation by mail or email to:

 Northwestern College